 The Real Effects of Modern Information Technologies: Evidence from the EDGAR Implementation

-Keywords: Corporate Investment, Information Technologies, EDGAR, Equity Financing, Managerial Learning.
+Keywords: Corporate Investment, Information Technologies, EDGAR, Equity Financing, Managerial Incentives.

 JEL Classification: G12, G14, G31, M41.